Skip to content

 Container / sandboxing Per-user Ubuntu 24.04 x86_64 container on Azure AKS Cloud agents run in their own remote VMs ("their own computers")

-Interactive shell on mobile Yes, full Ubuntu shell with tmux, vim, git No, PWA launches/reviews agents; no terminal
+Interactive shell on mobile Yes, full Ubuntu shell with tmux, vim, git No, the app/PWA launches/reviews agents; no terminal

 File sync / where edits land Files persist in the container, reachable from iPhone, Android, web Edits land as repo diffs/PRs; inline editing in the desktop IDE